devonnuri/linear-harmony/linear_ko.typ

 In the discussion of harmonic clarity, the target notes were the third of ii moving to the seventh of ii, resolving to the third of V7 moving to the seventh of V7, resolving to the third of I. Fragments of outlines have been previously shown where harmonic clarity was still present with some of the elements missing.

-Parker’s sequence in ex.249 relies on the seventh of ii resolving to the third of V7 for clarity.
+Parker's sequence in ex.249 relies on the seventh of ii resolving to the third of V7 for clarity.
 The turn, the leap from third to the root, and the rhythmic displacement give life to this example.

-249. 찰리 파커:
+249. 찰리 파커
 #align(center)[#image("figures/fig_301.jpg", width: 80%)]

 Brown uses similar motion in this sequence.
 The shape is echoed later, but with an arpeggio on the V7 chord.